 Through the gifts and hard work of many people, our sanctuary is blessed with a custom pipe organ, built in the traditional style by Johannes Klais Orgelbau GmbH & Co., in Bonn, Germany.
 The organ was built at Klais’ German workshop in 1985, disassembled and shipped to the United States, then reassembled on site in 1986.
-The organ is currently undergoing restoration after 30 years of use.
+After 30 years of use, the organ underwent restoration.
 Click here for pictures of the restoration process.

 For the organ enthusiast, read below details of our Klais organ and its builders:

 The organ’s 29 voices are comprised of 42 ranks, for a total of 2,163 pipes, controlled by 29 draw knob stop controls.

 The pipes are made of a variety of woods and different alloys of tin and lead, with generous amounts of tin being used.
 The various materials directly influence the kind of tone the pipes are intended to produce.
 All pipes are hand made and were voiced in the Christ Church Sanctuary by an artist voicer to fit its particular acoustics and musical needs.
 The pipes vary in size from approximately sixteen feet in length, with a diameter large enough to encompass a basketball, to less than one half inch long with the diameter of a thin soda straw.

 Each organ division exhibits a useful balance of the four categories of tone normally found in the modern organ: Principal, flute, string, and reed.
 In order to further exploit the tonal ingredients a very few voices are made playable in both the Great and Pedal divisions.